-7.1.1 If the mitigation measures outlined are successfully implemented, the construction phase of the road should not compromise the long-term survival of any reptiles that may be present.
+7.1.1 With proposed mitigation, the construction phase of the proposed scheme should not compromise the long-term survival of any reptiles that may be present.
 Some reptiles may go un-detected during destructive searches and may therefore be injured or killed.
-It is however highly unlikely that large numbers of reptiles will be affected with an observable impact.
-The magnitude associated with the loss of these individuals is considered as Negligible, and the significance of the impact as Negligible.
-It will be impractical to prevent reptiles from basking on or attempting to cross the operational road and therefore some fatalities may occur.
+It is however highly unlikely that large numbers of reptiles would be affected.
+The magnitude associated with the loss of these individuals is considered as negligible, and the significance of the residual impact as Negligible.
+It would be impractical to prevent reptiles from basking on or attempting to cross the operational road and therefore some fatalities may occur.